olivierlacan/olivierlacan.com/_posts/2021-09-30-high-fidelity-remote-communication.md

 to prevent frequent automatic focus hunting, and the battery replaced with a dummy powe adapter to prevent runtime issues.

-Two long years into this pandemic, the only company that seems to have grasped the importance of a quality sensor and lens combo is Elgato, with their Facecam.
+Two long years into this pandemic, the only company that seems to have grasped the importance of a quality sensor and lens combo is Elgato, with their (mic-less) Facecam.
 Logitech has been on top of the webcam business for years, and their best offering is the Logitech Brio.
-A excellent camera sensor on a far too wide camera that befits YouTubers with carefully crafted backdrops far more than remote workers whose face should be the sole focus, not their environment.
+A decent camera sensor attached to a overly wide lens better suited for YouTubers than remote workers whose face should be the sole focus, not their fancy backdrops.
 You *can* force the 4K Logitech Brio to crop most of the background it defaults to showing so you can display what truly matters — your face — but it takes some futzing with settings which should be unnecessary.

-I originally intended this post to be more actionable, so allow me to give you a list of gear I recently recommended as an alternative to my unwieldy custom setup[^2] and which requires a budget of roughly $600.
+Here's a list of gear I recently recommended as an alternative to my own unwieldy custom setup.
+Thist list has a budget of roughly $600.
 Yes, that's a *lot* of money.
 It's roughly double the typical "remote stipend" reluctantly relinquished by companies to remote workers, while they happily purchase snacks, ergonomic office chairs, networking equipment, and so much more.